6 Devotionals about Knowing God in Grief

 “For I the LORD do not change”

 God is immutable—or, unchangeable.
 In all of His promises, acts, words, and being, He is always who He is—and He cannot be otherwise.
-This is one attribute in a series of what theologians have classified as God’s “incommunicable” attributes; while humans cannot fully relate with/ share any attributes of a perfect, infinite Being (even those considered “communicable”—like love, justice, etc.), incommunicable attributes are those especially “other.”
+This is one attribute in a series of what theologians have classified as God’s “incommunicable” attributes; while humans cannot fully relate with or share any attributes of a perfect, infinite Being (even those considered “communicable”—like love, justice, mercy, etc.), incommunicable attributes are those especially “other.”
 That label can alert us to not think about God as existing in the same manner as we exist—it can alert us pause for contemplation so that we can be led to worship.

 I am a changeable creature.
 I might say to my husband, “I love you more each day.”
 And he would be appreciative that my love for him grows as I grow.
-But viewed another way, this also means that yesterday and the day before that, I loved less.
+But viewed another way, this also means that yesterday and the day before yesterday, I loved less.

 God on the other hand, is always capable of the same incomprehensively great love—as is the case with His other perfections.
 The apostle John, who reclined on Jesus (Jn.
 13:23), had a different experience of God than the inhabitants of Sodom and Gomorrah (Gen. 19)—but that is because people change and vary.
 Over time and in comparison with others, people display differing reactions to God and His Word.
 But God’s responses in both of these scenarios are perfectly aligned with who He never ceases to be.